grnt7/Neflix-build-demo/README.md

 Bash

 npm start  # or yarn start
-npx expo start

 The application should automatically open in your default browser at http://localhost:3000 (or another port if specified).

 🚀 Usage

-1. Home screen: "Select your pickup location using the Google places autocomplete search bar."
+1. Home screen: "Signup/Sign In Screen"

-2. Home Screen: "Press the "Get a Ride" option to navigate to the Destination screen.

-3. Destination Map Screen: Select your Destination location using the Google places autocomplete search bar.

-4. Select a Ride: Navigate options by scrolling horozontally.
-Choose your Ride from Uber X, Uber XL, Uber Lux.
-Prices and Journey times calculated.
+2. Plan Screen: Choose a Subscription Plan Screen.

+3. Stripe Payment Screen: Dummy/Sandbox Payment Screen for testing purposes.
+Do not enter real credit card details.
+4. Netflix Animation Welcome Screen.
+Displays animated letter "N" then transitions to Movie Screen.

+5. Movie Display Screen: Navigate Movie Screen by scrolling horozontally row by row.
+Choose a Movie and watch a Movie Trailer with YouTube Popup.
+Note: Only some movies have trailers availble.

 [Include any specific login details if applicable for a demo (e.g., Demo Username: test@example.com, Password: password123)]